Alice Lee (mathematician)

-Alice Lee (1858–1939) was a British mathematician, one of the first women to graduate from London University.
+Alice Lee (1858–1939) was a British statistician and mathematician, one of the first women to graduate from London University.
 She was awarded a PhD in 1901.
 She worked with Karl Pearson from 1892.
-She demonstrated that the correlation between cranial capacity and gender was not a sign of greater intelligence in men compared to women.
+She was notable for demonstrating that the correlation between cranial capacity and gender was not a sign of greater intelligence in men compared to women.

 Early life and education

-Lee studied at Bedford College from 1876 to 1884.
-In 1879–80 she attended the first mathematics class at Bedford and was one of the first women to graduate from the University of London (Bedford College was then a women's college of the University), getting a BSc in 1884 and a BA in 1885.
+Lee was born on 28 June 1858 in Dedham, Essex to William Lee (1821/2-1887), a master coach builder, and Matilda Wren(n) Baker (1822/3-1903).
+In 1876, she enrolled at Bedford College, the first college to provide education for girls in the United Kingdom.
+In 1879–80 she attended the college's first class in higher mathematics, and she was one of the first women to graduate from the University of London (Bedford College was then a women's college of the University), getting a BSc in 1884 and a BA in 1885.
 She then stayed at Bedford until 1916, initially as a lecturer in mathematics and physics.
-From 1892 to 1894 she also worked as 'resident helper' at the college, received free board and lodging in return.
+From 1892 to 1894, she also worked as 'resident helper' at the college, receiving free board and lodging in return.
 Later she also helped out in Greek and Latin classes.